quantum-proof/WTFSolidity/Languages/en/07_Mapping_en/readme.md

-# Solidity Minimalist Primer: 7.
+# Solidity Minimalist Primer: Tutorial 7.
 Mapping

 Recently, I have been relearning the `Solidity` programming language, consolidating the finer details, and also writing a "Solidity Minimalist Primer" for newbies to learn and use (advanced programmers can find another tutorial).
 Lectures are updated 1~3 times weekly.